 Simply rub both sides of your lenses with a drop of soap, then buff the lenses with a soft microfiber cloth.
 This effective trick helps prevent your lenses from fogging up as a transparent, thin film of soap acts as a barrier.

 Another option is to purchase wipes and sprays designed to tackle foggy lenses.
 Read the fine print, as certain anti-fog solutions may not work as well, or may even damage lenses with coatings that minimize glare and fingerprint smudges, for example.

-To learn more about ways to keep your glasses from fogging while wearing a mask, contact Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake today.
+To learn more about ways to keep your glasses from fogging while wearing a mask, contact Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake or St. Catharines today.